 Film critic and Smith scholar Jim Hoberman gave a talk to introduce the program and lead a Q&A afterwards.

-I would say that this movie is queer than queer, I mean once you’ve started thinking about what’s going on in there, but this is something else to discuss, but I want to say that there are still something in this movie which people find disturbing even 50 years later.
+I would say that this movie is queerer than queer, I mean once you’ve started thinking about what’s going on in there, but this is something else to discuss, but I want to say that there are still some things in this movie which people find disturbing even 50 years later.

-I mean, one is obviously the rape scene and you know when this movie was showing in Europe for the first time, people thought it was a documentary, you like what’s going on in New York, and they are not entirely wrong because you can not tell, I mean it is in someway, there is a rape scene which is still disturbing and the other thing is the...
-(MM Serra, the Executive Director of Film-makers’ Cooperative continued, “It’s just fantastic because Tony Conrad put the screams on it, I read it somewhere that Jack Smith thought that the screams make the film more violent and that he wanted to be an orgy, not a rape).
+I mean, one is obviously the rape scene and you know when this movie was showing in Europe for the first time, people thought it was a documentary, like what’s going on in New York, and they are not entirely wrong because you cannot tell, I mean it is in some way, there is a rape scene which is still disturbing and the other thing is the...
+(MM Serra, the Executive Director of Film-makers’ Cooperative continued, 'It’s just fantastic because Tony Conrad put the screams on it, I read it somewhere that Jack Smith thought that the screams make the film more violent and that he wanted to be an orgy, not a rape').

-When we first showed it at the New York Film Festival on the build with John Grisham’s movie, these people were horrified.
+When we first showed it at the New York Film Festival on the bill with John Grisham’s movie, these people were horrified.
 They thought the crafts was horrifying.
 Also the other filmmakers, John Grisham’s and his crews, they were so embarrassed to show their movie.
-Ken Jacobs who was in the audience had to get up and said, “This is what it look like folks.”
+Ken Jacobs, who was in the audience, had to get up and said, 'This is what it looks like folks.'

 By the time this movie got to the supreme court, Jack Smith had really lost control over what was happening.
 It was being shipped to all over the place.
 He took the whole thing badly.
 He couldn’t think why the film was banned.
 He said something, I’m paraphrasing him, he couldn’t understand why this movie that he intended to be a light comedy became like sex issue of the cocktail world.
 This is not what he wanted.
 He immediately had gone into during this kind of like enchanted summer of 1963 when Flaming Creatures was still working its way like the toast of New York and the crowds were getting bigger and younger and more excited about it.
-He got money from Jonas who got it from Jerome Hill to make a color movie which is known his normal love.
-The footage for this it’s absolutely beautiful footage.
+He got money from Jonas who got it from Jerome Hill to make a color movie which is known as Normal Love.
+The footage for this, it’s absolutely beautiful footage.
 I mean, maybe some of you have seen it, but it was never finished.
-I mean he would show his rushes for awhile and then he just stopped showing it in that form.
-The thing is he never completed another movie after Flaming Creatures.
-He continued to shoot movies, but he never finish the movie.
+I mean, he would show his rushes for awhile and then he just stopped showing it in that form.
+The thing is, he never completed another movie after Flaming Creatures.
+He continued to shoot movies, but he never finish the movie."